MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-touchpad_parameters.md

 ### -field legacyTouchpadFeatures

-The supported features reported by a legacy touchpad.
-This will be [LEGACY_TOUCHPAD_FEATURE_NONE](ne-winuser-legacy_touchpad_features.md) if no legacy touchpads are present, or if the legacy touchpad does not support configuration through *SPI_SETTOUCHPADPARAMETERS*.<sup>1</sup>
+The supported features reported by detected legacy touchpads.
+This will be [LEGACY_TOUCHPAD_FEATURE_NONE](ne-winuser-legacy_touchpad_features.md) if no legacy touchpads are detected, or if the legacy touchpads do not support configuration through *SPI_SETTOUCHPADPARAMETERS*.<sup>1</sup>

 ### -field touchpadPresent